galeone/galeone.github.io/_posts/2017-01-10-anaysis-of-dropout.md

 Moreover, we can notice that the distribution of values is almost symmetric around $$p = 0.5$$ and the probability of dropping $$np$$ neurons increase as the distance from $$p=0.5$$ increase.

-The scaling factor has been added by the authors to compensate the activation values, because they expect that during the train phase only a percentage of $$1 - p$$ neurons have been kept, instead in the training phase the $$100\%$$ of neurons are kept on, thus the value should be scaled down accordingly.
+The scaling factor has been added by the authors to compensate the activation values, because they expect that during the training phase only a percentage of $$1 - p$$ neurons have been kept.
+During the training phase, instead, the $$100\%$$ of neurons are kept on, thus the value should be scaled down accordingly.

 # Dropout & other regularizers

 Dropout is often used with L2 normalization and other parameter constraint techniques (such as *Max Norm* [^1]), this is not a case.
-Normalizations help keeping model parameters value low, in this way a parameter can't grow too much.
+Normalizations help to keep model parameters value low, in this way a parameter can't grow too much.

 In brief, the L2 normalization (for example) is an additional term to the loss, where $$\lambda \in [0, 1]$$ is an hyper-parameter called regularization strength, $$F(W; x)$$ is the model and $$\mathcal{E}$$ is the error function between the real $$y$$ and the predicted $$\hat{y}$$ value.